CorporateClash/public/releases/latest.md

 - Slightly modified the map to account for Toonseltown's location.

 **Optimization**
-- Improved the preformance of the content pack loader
+- Improved the performance of the content pack loader

 **Bugfixes**
 - Implemented a potential bugfix for Mac Laff Meter sorting issues